ostegm/MyLibrary/README.md

-# BusAlarm
+# MyLibrary
-A simple webapp for alerting someone when their next bus is going to arrive.
+A simple webapp for storing a private library of books you've read.